 Turning a Plexi up to 10 and getting lost in the natural tube distortion is an ethereal experience.
 Luckily, you can save your ear drums and try out the “Punch Amp” model instead.
 This model is based on a Marshall Super Lead and it delivers on the bite they are known for.
 As a unique perk, the Punch Amp has an extra gain boost to get a really saturated distortion.

 The Iridium also comes packed with nine individual cabs and the ability to create more on your own.
 That, matched with the room ambience, gives users the tools to craft a completely unique tone that isn’t just an off the shelf sound.

 It has the technological attributes and the sound to boot, but how do you use it?
 The most obvious is in the studio or at home.
 With a headphone out you can play the Iridium in your living room while allowing your neighbors to sleep soundly.
-In the studio or at home on your interface, the full power of the Iridium can be fed into your favorite DAW and leveraged in countless ways.
+In the studio or at home on your interface, the full power of the Iridium can be fed into your favorite DAW and leveraged in countless ways with the right Strymon accessories.
 The Iridium can be used live as well, with no need for tubes or speakers.
 Show up to your next gig with your guitar and pedalboard and plug the Iridium into the PA System.
 With full control of your amp at your feet and the direct tone fed through the front of house, micing and monitoring become one less thing to worry about.

 The best part of this article is that it barely scratches the surface.
 We haven’t hit on presents, MIDI Controls, Expression Pedal out, the tagalong Impulse software for custom cab creation and a host of other features that take the already feature-packed Iridium to swiss army knife status.
 If you are looking for a pedal that does wonders for creation at a fraction the size, then the Strymon Iridium should be a serious consideration for your pedalboard.